lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

   - Variable size - few bytes to few KB.
     A small segment of ROM code (up to 32 bytes) can be overwritten using instructions in the code region.
-    If the replacement is longer than that, the code region can be short and contain just a branch to some other code.
+    To allow a replacement that's longer than that, the code region can be short and contain just a branch to some other code.
     This code must be loaded from the OTP ROM patch partition into [patch SRAM](#patch-sram) together with the replacement code.

 - **Signature**: